MuditaT/Docker/README.md

 you have no idea if you’re about to crash, or how to stay on the road.
 The need for monitoring is well understood, so traditional monitoring solutions cover the traditional stack:
 * Application performance monitoring instruments your custom code to identify and pinpoint bottlenecks or errors
 * Infrastructure monitoring collects metrics about the host, such as CPU load and available memory.
- ## Software and Hardware Requirements The following requirements are:
+ ## Software and Hardware Requirements:
  ### SOFTWARE
 * Python 2.7 or higher
 * Flask 0.10.1 or higher